amithkoujalgi/llama3-playground/README.md

 | JupyterLab Server | http://localhost:8888/lab  | Access JupyterLab interface for browsing the container and updating/experimenting with the code |   |

 ### Additional setup instructions

+This would be needed if you do not have NVIDIA Container Toolkit installed on your host machine.

 #### Install NVIDIA Container Toolkit if you're running a Ubuntu host